jjnilton/projects/todo-app/README.md

 ## Build & run instructions

-This project is built with Create React App, so the scripts to build and run are provided:
+This project is built with Create React App, so the scripts to build and run are provided.

 Build with: